 The Centre is organised with four main themes in a logical hierarchy from devices to drives and with three cross cutting topics which draw on and link together the expertise across the four main themes.

-Bring together the leading academic research groups from across the UK to:
+Our aim is to bring together the leading academic research groups from across the UK to:

 - Address key research challenges through a coordinated programme.